Different Types of Glands in the Human Body & their Functions

 Ovaries

 Produce Estrogen, progesterone.
-Secreted only in women and regulate the reproduction cycle.
+Secreted only in women and regulates the reproduction cycle.

 All the glands are located in distinct locations in the human body.
 They regulate physiology to a large extent upon receiving the stimuli from the brain to do so.

-Without their secretions, there can arise enzyme and hormone deficiency diseases.
+Without their secretions, enzyme and hormone deficiency diseases can arise.

 Besides the glands, individual cells also have the ability to secrete.